MISP/misp-website/content/research-projects.md

 ---

-# Project (1) Pauline Bourmeau - The Social Perspective in the Intelligence Activity among Information Sharing Communities - CNAM Paris (Supervisor Philippe Baumard).
+# Project (1) Pauline Bourmeau - The Social Perspective in the Intelligence Activity among Information Sharing Communities - CNAM Paris

 Contact for this research project: social-perspective@misp-project.org